Perennial Seeds May Need a Winter - Dormancy

 Here are six methods of stratification.
 Try different methods.
 Buy multiple packets of difficult to germinate seeds.
 Split your seeds between different methods, start dates or cold stratification lengths.
 Label name and start date with a lead pencil.

+Seed should be stored cold prior to sowing or stratifying.
+Allow the seed to warm to room temperature, then soak in water 24 hours, for most species.
+Seed must be moist to stratify.
+Most seeds are dried to below 10 percent moisture for best storage.
+Seed below 10 percent moisture does not stratify well and may just sit dormant.
+The moisture level must be increased to 60 percent or more to allow the seed to begin to stratify.
 Cold stratify in damp vermiculite in a refrigerator during December and January.
 Experienced growers like vermiculite because it washes off the seeds easier.
 For small seeds like Arnica, put them in a bag with a damp, but not wet, paper towel that does not contain bleach.
 Avoid fine sand because it is harder to work with.
 Sow in plug flats or undivided trays in the greenhouse when seeds comes out of the refrigerator.
 Read packet instructions to see if bottom heat is required, for most it is not.
 Reminder to keep the seeds damp, not wet.

 2. Outdoor Treatment